 Were we any different?
 No.

 You should allow just under two hours to make the trip back to the gondola station.
-Remember: the last lift down departs at 18:00.
+And, remember: the last lift down departs at 18:00.
+It’s a long walk if you miss it.